yairEO/validator/README.md

 ## Tooltips (for each field which did not validate)

-The helper tooltips **&lt;div class='tooltip help'&gt;**, which work using pure CSS, are element which holds a small **'?'** icon and when hovered over with the mouse, reveals a text explaining what the field “field” is about or for example, what the allowed input format is.
+The helper tooltips **&lt;div class='tooltip help'&gt;**, which work using pure CSS, are elements which hold a small **'?'** icon and when hovered over with the mouse, reveal a text explaining what the field “field” is about or for example, what the allowed input format is.

 ## Classes
 `validator.settings.classes` object can be modified: